Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

     Based on this output, we can make the following insights:

--   The F-statistic is 40.58, which indicates that there is a significant difference in the mean purchase amount between the age groups.
+-   The F-statistic is 40.58, which indicates that there is a a significant difference in the mean purchase amount between the age groups.

 -   The p-value is less than 2e-16, which is much smaller than the